mainwp/mainwp.dev/memory-bank/activeContext.md

 ## Current Work Focus

+1. **Streamlining Content for Beginners**: Making the documentation more accessible and beginner-friendly through improved structure, visual aids, and a clearer first steps pathway.

+2. **Code Snippet Review and Validation**: Auditing all example code in guides for WordPress/MainWP best practices, ensuring consistent formatting, and verifying code follows current WordPress coding standards.

-1. **Developer Guides Implementation**: Creating comprehensive Markdown-based developer guides for third-party developers building MainWP add-ons (both extensions and integrations).
+3. **Developer Guides Implementation**: Creating comprehensive Markdown-based developer guides for third-party developers building MainWP add-ons (both extensions and integrations).

-2. **Documentation Integration**: Ensuring seamless integration between API reference documentation, hooks documentation, and the new developer guides.
+4. **Documentation Integration**: Ensuring seamless integration between API reference documentation, hooks documentation, and the new developer guides.

-3. **Custom Content Development**: Enhancing the custom home page and navigation to include the new developer guides.
+5. **Custom Content Development**: Enhancing the custom home page and navigation to include the new developer guides.

-4. **Source Code Verification**: Cross-referencing documentation with source code to ensure accuracy and currency.
+6. **Source Code Verification**: Cross-referencing documentation with source code to ensure accuracy and currency.

-5. **Documentation Structure Design**: Implementing a layered documentation approach that serves both new and experienced developers.
+7. **Documentation Structure Design**: Implementing a layered documentation approach that serves both new and experienced developers.

-6. **Terminology Update**: Implementing the new terminology distinction between "add-ons" (umbrella term), "extensions" (standalone add-ons), and "integrations" (add-ons that work with third-party plugins or APIs).
+8. **Terminology Update**: Implementing the new terminology distinction between "add-ons" (umbrella term), "extensions" (standalone add-ons), and "integrations" (add-ons that work with third-party plugins or APIs).

 ## Recent Changes

+1. **Documentation Templates Creation**: Created a comprehensive set of templates and resources for implementing beginner-friendly documentation and code snippet standards:
+   - guides/templates/guide-template.md: Template for creating consistent, beginner-friendly guides
+   - guides/templates/getting-started-template.md: Template for the main "Getting Started" guide with visual progress tracking
+   - guides/templates/getting-started-index-template.md: Template for the main documentation landing page with card-based layout
+   - guides/templates/terminology-glossary.md: Comprehensive glossary of MainWP terminology
+   - guides/templates/code-review-checklist.md: Detailed checklist for reviewing code examples
+   - guides/templates/documentation-styles.css: CSS styles for enhancing the visual presentation of documentation
+   - guides/templates/README.md: Documentation explaining how to use the templates

-1. **Social Media Integration Guide Restructuring and Commit**: Restructured and committed the Social Media API Integration Guide with the message "Initial Social Media Integration", implementing the following improvements:
+2. **Social Media Integration Guide Restructuring and Commit**: Restructured and committed the Social Media API Integration Guide with the message "Initial Social Media Integration", implementing the following improvements:
    - Fixed duplication issues by creating a single, clean version
    - Split content into three files:
      * social-media-integration.md: Core concepts, basic setup, and LinkedIn implementation